nathanbwilson/PlayBookIntel/README.md

 # PlayBookIntel
-Public and provate directory of PlayBookIntelligence.com
+Public and private directory of PlayBookIntelligence.com